The EFRT office is located in MUSC Room 103.

-The top 84 candidates from the written SFA test will be granted a spot in the interview stage of the tryouts.
-A Doodle Poll sign-up link will be emailed to the top 84 candidates, and applicants must sign-up for a time slot in order to interview.
-If you are unavailable for any of the interview time slots, please email email@example.com, and we will try our best to accommodate you, but this is not guaranteed.
+The top ~75 candidates from the online application and written SFA test will be granted a spot in the interview stage.
+A Doodle Poll sign-up link will be emailed to the top 75 candidates and applicants must sign-up for a time slot in order to interview.
+If you are unavailable for any of the interview time slots, please email email@example.com and we will try our best to accommodate you, but this is not guaranteed.

-The interview process will include three different portions.
-Candidates will participate in several short (5 min) interviews, followed by completing a practical CPR test.
+Candidates will participate in several short (5 min) standard interviews, followed by completing a practical CPR test and scenarios.
 It is recommended that candidates review their first aid skills prior to the interview.
 Out of the interviewed applicants, approximately 42 of the top candidates will be chosen to move on to the next step.

-For the second weekend of orientation, candidates will be tested both individually and in a group at simulated scenarios.
-On the Friday evening, candidates will have one last opportunity to review concepts and fine tune their skills for the upcoming evaluation the next day.
-On the Saturday, candidates will be split into teams of three and will respond to approximately 10 simulated emergency situations located around the McMaster Campus.
-These are designed to represent possible emergencies that can occur on campus, and include simulated casualties with volunteer actors.
-On the Sunday, candidates will be tested individually in a final scenario that tests their ability to complete all required assessments on their own.
-Success in both the group scenarios and individual scenario is necessary in order to be selected for the team.
+For the second weekend of orientation, candidates will be evaluated both individually and in groups during simulated scenarios.
+On the Friday evening, candidates will have the opportunity to review concepts and fine-tune their skills for the upcoming evaluation the next day through a mock evaluation.
+On Saturday, candidates will work with their assigned teams to respond to approximately 10 simulated emergency situations located around the McMaster Campus.
+These are designed to represent possible emergencies that can occur on campus and include simulated casualties with volunteer actors.
+On Sunday, candidates will be tested individually in two final scenarios to demonstrate their ability to complete all required assessments on their own.
+Success in both the group scenarios and individual scenarios is necessary in order to be selected for the team.

-Throughout the week between the orientation weekends, EFRT members will hold practice sessions in the evening from Monday to Thursday.
-Although these sessions are not mandatory, it is strongly recommended that you attend as many practice sessions as possible.
+Throughout the week between the orientation weekends, EFRT members will hold practice sessions in the evening from Monday to Friday.
+Although these sessions are not mandatory, it is strongly recommended that you attend as many as possible.
 At these sessions, candidates will get the chance to practice responding to simulated situations and will receive feedback from the EFRT instructors.
-These practice sessions not only allow candidates to practice their skills, but will also give them the opportunity to practice with their team members.
+These practice sessions not only allow candidates to practice their skills but will also give them the opportunity to practice with their team members.

-Although the number varies each year, around 10 candidates will successfully become members of the EFRT after the orientation process.
+Although the number varies each year, approximately 14 candidates will successfully become members of the EFRT after the orientation process.
 Candidates are usually given their results within a couple of days following the second orientation weekend.